bdwain/SettlersOfCatan/README.md

 copy config/application.yml.example to config/application.yml and set all of the values

-copy config/database.yml.example to database.yml. fill in your db info. run db:create
+copy config/database.yml.example to database.yml. fill in your db info.

+run db:create and db:schema:load

-run "rails server"
+run the server

+## Other

 to generate a pdf of the model, you need to install the package [graphviz](http://rails-erd.rubyforge.org/install.html)